qgis/QGIS-Documentation/docs/user_manual/working_with_vector/attribute_table.rst

    User can also achieve the same result if he drags and drops a file on the whole attachment widget.

-Use the |cancel| :sup:`Cancel` button to abort the storing process.
+Use the |taskCancel| :sup:`Cancel` button to abort the storing process.
 It's possible to configure a viewer using the :guilabel:`Integrated document viewer` so the resource will be automatically fetched from the external storage system and displayed directly below the URL.